megalithic/dotfiles/README.md

 A few of the _must-have_ tools I roll with:

 - [homebrew](https://brew.sh/)
-  - see `~/.dotfiles/homebrew/Brewfile` for all that installs
+  - see `~/.dotfiles/homebrew/Brewfile` for all that gets installed
 - [hammerspoon](http://www.hammerspoon.org/)
 - [karabiner-elements](https://github.com/tekezo/Karabiner-Elements)
   - see `~/.dotfiles/keyboard` for macOS specific config things